 What is ecommerce fraud prevention?

 Ecommerce fraud prevention is the strategy that online merchants use to prevent, detect, and solve online fraud.
-It’s important for customers’ safety and avoiding lost profits, which is why 75% of online merchants are increasing their fraud prevention budgets in 2023.
+It’s important for customers’ safety and avoiding lost profits, which is why 75% of online merchants increased their fraud prevention budgets in 2023.

 How to identify fraud on ecommerce websites